This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 Often, one may reprocess the same set of data multiple times, such as to change

-rename the output files.
-Most pipelines and steps create a set of output files.
+output_file to rename the output files.
+Most pipelines and steps create sets

 Individual Step Outputs¶